Desi Washington

-Desmond "Desi" Washington (born July 6, 1992) is an American professional basketball player for Lobos Plateados de la BUAP of the Mexican Basketball League.
-He played college basketball with the Delaware State Hornets and Saint Peter's Peacocks.
+Desmond "Desi" Washington (born July 6, 1992) is an American professional basketball player for Club Central Jounieh of the Lebanese Basketball League.
+He played college basketball for the Delaware State Hornets and Saint Peter's Peacocks.

 Early life

 During high school, Washington attended Central Dauphin High School, in Harrisburg, Pennsylvania.

 College career

 After high school, Washington played college basketball for Delaware State, from 2010 to 2011 and for Saint Peter's, from 2012 to 2015.

 Professional career

 On July 17, 2017, he signed with Igokea.
 He made his debut for the Igokea in their season opener on October 2, 2017, scoring 35 points, six rebounds, four assists and one steal against Petrol Olimpija.
 On November 24, 2017, he left Igokea and signed with Dynamic.
 He left Dynamic after the end of Adriatic season.

 On May 13, 2020, Washington joined Hapoel Holon of the Israeli Premier League.

 On July 24, 2020, Washington signed with 1881 Düzce Belediye.
 He joined Antalya Güneşi of the Turkish Basketball First League in 2021, and averaged 16.9 points, 5.9 assists, 5.0 rebounds, and 1.3 steals per game.

 On November 26, 2021, Washington signed with Élan Chalon of the French LNB Pro B.

 On August 14, 2023, Washington moved to Apollon Patras of the Greek Basket League.
 On December 29, 2023, he parted ways with the club.
 In 11 games, he averaged 13.5 points, 2.9 rebounds and 3.5 assists per contest.